Bushel-of-Lemons/LEMO_Vocabulate/README.md

 This Python package allows you to tokenize, clean, and analyze texts based on custom dictionaries across **any operating system** (Windows, macOS, Linux).

-**DISCLAIMER:** I do not take credit for this software.
-I simply reconfigured it to run using a higher-level programming language (i.e., python instead of C#).
-All credit goes to the original authors: [Vine et al. (2020)](https://www.nature.com/articles/s41467-020-18349-0)
+**DISCLAIMER:** All credit for formulating how to compute emotion vocabularies goes to the authors of Vocabulate [Vine et al. (2020)](https://www.nature.com/articles/s41467-020-18349-0).
+I do not take credit for this software.
+I simply reconfigured this formula to run in python instead of C#.

 ```bib
 @article{vine2020natural,